-Level of Personal Care Support
+Level of Personal and Intimate Care Support

-Children and Young People: Phab staff and volunteers can offer a high level of supervision, emotional support, medication administration and non-invasive personal care support to children and young people.
+Children and Young People: Phab Ltd can offer supervision, emotional support, medication administration and non-invasive personal/intimate care support to children and young people aged 8 - 17 years.
+Phab Ltd can not provide complex medical or behavioural support.

-If a child or young person requires complex or invasive medical/personal support, then it is advised that a person who knows them attends with them.
+If a child or young person requires complex or invasive medical/personal support, then a person known to them must attends with them.

-Adults: Phab can offer a high level of supervision, emotional support, prompting and keeping medication safe for anyone over the age of 18 years, but we are unable to offer personal/intimate care support.
+Adults: Phab Ltd can offer supervision, non-complex emotional support, prompting and keeping medication safe for anyone 18 years or over, but Phab cannot provide personal/intimate care support including medication administration or complex health/behaviour.

-For adults requiring personal care support, it is advised that a person who knows them attends with them.
+For adults requiring personal/intimate care support, medication administration, or complex health and behaviour support they must arrange for a person known to them to attend with them.